 Dr. Conway also studied in Ghana before completing a surgical oncology fellowship at the John Wayne Cancer Institute in Santa Monica, California.
 Dr. Conway is a board-certified general surgeon.

 Surgical Oncology and Peritoneal Mesothelioma at Ochsner

-Following his fellowship in Santa Monica, Dr. Conway accepted his first position as a surgical oncologist at the Gayle and Tom Benson Cancer Center at New Orleans’ Ochsner Medical Center.
+Following his fellowship in Santa Monica, Dr. Conway accepted a position as a surgical oncologist at the Gayle and Tom Benson Cancer Center at New Orleans’ Ochsner Medical Center.

-So Dr. Conway’s specializing in mesothelioma was really born of necessity.
-He and his colleagues saw more patients with this type of cancer than physicians and surgeons in many other regions of the country.
-Because peritoneal mesothelioma is not common, Dr. Conway found there was a great need to work toward better treatment.
+Dr. Conway specialized in mesothelioma out of necessity.
+He and his colleagues saw more patients with this type of cancer than physicians in other regions of the country.
+Because peritoneal mesothelioma is uncommon, Dr. Conway found a need to work toward better treatment.

 Introducing Robotic Surgical Procedures

 Not only does Dr. Conway work with peritoneal mesothelioma patients, but he also specializes in other types of abdominal cancer.
 By developing better procedures to treat these patients, he can apply them to various cancers that affect the abdominal cavity and organs.
 He has especially pushed to further the use of robotic surgery.

 In 2013, Dr. Conway was the first surgeon in Louisiana to perform the Whipple procedure, a completely robotic pancreaticoduodenectomy.
 Although this is a complicated procedure, it is also minimally invasive.

 Dr. Conway can treat patients with pancreatic cancer using this procedure, creating a small incision.
 Because the incision is so small, patients recover faster.
 Outcomes for patients undergoing the procedure are better than those for patients who have undergone more traditional surgeries.

 Professional Organizations and Honors